woodcrafty/PyETo/README.rst

 Installation
 ============

-Currently there is no installation abvailable for this package so to use it you will need to incorporate the source into your projetc.
+Currently there is no installation abvailable for this package so to use it you will need to incorporate the source into your project.

 Versions tested
 ===============